microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   The colored circles mark structures with different gray values ranges.
   Corresponding peaks with color legend are marked on the histogram in panel C.
   Such differences in gray levels allow a straightforward segmentation of the structures of interest as displayed in the 3D visualization in panel D.](images/Fig6_Segmentation.png){#fig:6}

+Unfortunately, not all the samples display such a pronounced difference between the grey values of bone tissue and µAngiofil when scanned under standard scanning parameters.
+It is often the case especially in the murine samples, while the bone mineral density of mouse bones is generally higher than in other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi;10.1292/jvms.66.599].
+It results in very similar grey levels of bone tissue and μAngiofil rendering their distinction based on histogram levels impossible (e.g., Fig. @fig:4).
+Although decalcification may be helpful (see Fig. @fig:2), there is another approach which we believe is more efficient – dual-energy scanning.
+It has been demonstrated previously that microscopic dual energy CT imaging (microDECT) using commercial lab-based microCT setups can achieve a spectral separation of two or three materials at micron resolution [@doi:10.1111/jmi.12543].
+Importantly, hydroxyapatite (the mineral in bone bone and teeth) versus iodine (the high-Z component in µAngiofil) offer optimal properties for spectral X-Ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007/s13244-010-0057-0; @doi:329091].

+We have tested multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using out multiscale scanner SkyScan 2214 (Fig. @fig:7).
+For our scanner the optimal combination was 50 kV and 90 kV: in comparison to 50 kV, at 90 kV the grey value of the bone tissue was decreased and the grey value of μAngiofil increased (Fig. @fig:7 C’).
+Such changes allow a non-complicated segmentation of bone and μAngiofil based on the combined histogram (Fig. @fig:7 C’’).

+![**Dual energy microangioCT of a murine mandibula.**
+  Panel A and B represent virtual sections through the microCT-datasets obtained at different accelerating voltage: 50 kV (A) and 90 kV (B).
+  The dashed red line in panels A and B represent the location of the corresponding intensity profile displayed in panels A’ and B’.
+  Panel C represents segmented vasculature using the dual energy approach.
+  The changes in the intensity profiles of different tissues are shown in graph C’: with the higher voltage (90 kV) the intensity of bone tissue reduces (yellow arrow) and the intensity of vessels (μAngiofil) increases.
+  Such changes in grey levels allow a segmentation of the vessels using the combined histogram shown in panel C’’ (Dehist Software).
+  Panel D represents a 3D visualization of the segmented tissues (Dragonfly 3D World Software).](images/Fig7_DualEnergy.png){#fig:7}

 ## Discussion {.page_break_before}